Jason Momoa Says Being On ‘Baywatch’ Almost Ruined His Acting Career Before It Started

 4 yrs in the making.
 Mad crazy love to my Zack Snyder you are my brother.
 Mahalo to @wfmft for all your guidance I know it wasn’t easy.
 Aloha to everyone who kept Humpty Dumpty together. @jasonericlaciste @fatherdamian @realdealmada @markplatzerl Krista @caldercrisis @normontesmvj @captainriff @madeworn @schaeffersgarmenthotel @mrgunnerfoxx and on and on and on.
 Finally j

-Jason Momoa explained that after his time on the show ended, “‘it lead to getting no respect for about four years and I couldn’t get an agent to save my life.”
-Instead, the actor explained that he ended up becoming “a rock-climbing bum” and that he found himself spending what little money he received from his work on Baywatch, in order to travel around the world.
+Jason Momoa explained that after his time on the show ended, “it lead [sic] to getting no respect for about four years and I couldn’t get an agent to save my life.”
+Instead, the actor explained that he ended up becoming “a rock-climbing bum” and that he found himself spending what little money he received from his work on Baywatch traveling around the world.

-Although Jason Momoa may have had problems finding work for a while after his tenure on Baywatch Hawaii, he was able to find roles in smaller projects, and Stargate: Atlantis, before really getting his big break in Game of Thrones as Khal Drogo.
-Since then Momoa has found his career really taking off, as he joined the DC Extended Universe as their Aquaman.
+Although Jason Momoa may have had problems finding work for a while after his tenure on Baywatch Hawaii, he was able to find roles in smaller projects, like Stargate: Atlantis, before really getting his big break in Game of Thrones as Khal Drogo.
+Since then, Momoa has found his career really taking off as he joined the DC Extended Universe as their Aquaman.

 While Baywatch may have started his career, Game of Thrones seems to have cemented him as a true star.
-Fans of Jason Momoa have the chance to really see him in action as part of the Justice League, which is in theaters now.
+Fans of Jason Momoa have the chance to really see him in action as part of Justice League, which is in theaters now.

 [Featured Image by Kevin Winter/Getty Images]